 Langara acknowledges its location on the unceded traditional territory of the Musqueam First Nation, and is working to strengthen the connections between the Musqueam people and the College in a number of ways.

-Langara was honoured to receive a name from Musqueam in their language, which means house of teachings (Listen to the pronounciation).
+Langara was honoured to receive a name from Musqueam in their language, which means house of teachings.
 The word is used to reference the advice given to a child to build their character and to guide them in to adulthood.

 The naming ceremony, on January 11, 2016, was led by Langara Elder in Residence Gail Sparrow and Musqueam Siem Henry Charles, and was attended by Musqueam Chief Wayne Sparrow, Grand Chief Edward John of the First Nations Summit of BC, the Honourable Andrew Wilkinson, Minister of Advanced Education, Vancouver Mayor Gregor Robertson, Langara President and CEO Lane Trotter and Board Chair Kwin Grauer, along with Langara board members, students, faculty and staff.